-The fair value of cash, accounts receivable, pledges receivable, note receivable, payables, and accrued expenses, is equal to their fair value because of their liquidity and short-term maturity.
+The fair value of cash, accounts receivable, pledges receivable, note receivable, payables, and accrued expenses is equal to their carrying value because of their liquidity and short-term maturity.
 Capital lease obligations to unrelated parties do not differ materially from their aggregate carrying values in that the obligations bear interest rates that are based on market differences.
-The fair value of bonds payable approximates \$29,145,000 and \$30,465,000 using a market approach at December 31, 2015 and 2014, respectively.
+The fair value of bonds payable approximates \$27,785,000 and \$29,145,000 using a market approach at December 31, 2016 and 2015, respectively.